 General MIDI (GM) is a standard specified by the MIDI Manufacturers Association (MMA).
 The General MIDI standard defines 128 distinct instrument sounds and a collection of drum sounds.
 Most sound cards that support MIDI also implement the General MIDI standard.
 Thus, you can play the same MIDI file on two different manufacturer's versions of GM sound cards and hear roughly the same instrument sounds.
-The actual instrument sounds can differ significantly, so that a song that sounds good on one sound card might not sound quite as good on another.
-Nevertheless, if there are four different instruments playing together in the MIDI source, for example, you will usually be able to identify what kind of instruments are playing, regardless of what sound card is used.
+The quality of the instrument sounds can differ significantly, so that a song that sounds good on one sound card might not sound quite as good on another.
+Nevertheless, if there are four different instruments playing together in the MIDI source, for example, you will usually be able to identify what kind of instruments are playing, regardless of what sound card or MIDI device is used.

 When Musician runs for the first time, it detects the software-based synthesizers for your sound card, and automatically creates corresponding devices for each.
 Also, Musician automatically specifies these to be General MIDI devices.
 This means that Musician assigns a single MIDI bank to the device, and names that bank "General MIDI".